Use our Free Risk Matrix

 Benefits and Drawbacks of a 4x4 Risk Matrix

-A 4x4 risk matrix is more complex than the 3x3 format so offers a slightly more comprehensive overview of the overall risk of a situation.
+A 4x4 risk matrix is more complex than the 3x3 risk matrix format so offers a slightly more comprehensive overview of the overall risk of a situation.
 For projects that are slightly more complex this kind of risk matrix is typically the perfect fit.
-However, because of the “medium risk” area on the matrix, they can become a simple pencil whipping exercise when used regularly.
+However, because of the “medium risk” area on the risk matrix, they can become a simple pencil whipping exercise when used regularly.
 This allows common safety hazards to be overlooked in order to get projects started.

 Benefits and Drawbacks of a 5x5 Risk Matrix